mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 }
 ```

 So, if you open a new tab inside the *Postman*, and send an HTTP *get* request to *'http://localhost:3000/api/courses'*, now wu should see the list of our courses.
-So, our first course, it's name is updated to *new course*.
+So, our first course, it's name is updated to *new course*, perfect.

 ```javascript
 [